dieharders/ai-text-server/README.md

 Install dependencies for python listed in your requirements.txt file:

 Be sure to run this command with admin privileges.
-This command is also run on each `pnpm dev`.
+This command is optional and is also run on each `pnpm dev`.

 ```
 pip install -r requirements.txt